abhishekshah25/abhishekshah25/README.md

 👋 Hi there!
-I'm Abhishek, a seasoned Senior Data Engineer at LTIMindtree.
+I'm Abhishek, a seasoned Data Engineer at LTIMindtree.
 With a passion for building robust data solutions, I bring a wealth of experience and expertise in crafting data pipelines & architecting scalable systems.

 💡 My skill set includes cutting-edge technologies and frameworks such as AWS (Amazon Web Services), TeradataSQL, Python, Docker, React & Flask.